hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automation_new.md

 * Automate a workflow by grouping a series of sequential commands into a script
 * Modify and submit the workflow script to the cluster

-## Automating the analysis path from Sequence reads to Count matrix
+## Automating the ChIP-seq analysis path from sequence reads to BAM files

 Once you have optimized all the tools and parameters using a single sample (likely using an interactive session), you can write a script to run the whole workflow on all the samples in parallel.